ElmCast/elm-vim/README.md

 ## License

-The BSD 3-Clause License - see `LICENSE` for more details
+Copyright © Joseph Hager.
+See `LICENSE` for more details.